Finesse/QueryScribe/README.md

 $grammar = new CommonGrammar();
 ```

-The `CommonGrammar` grammar is suitable for most of dialects.
+The `CommonGrammar` grammar is suitable for most dialects.
 For MySQL use the `Finesse\QueryScribe\Grammars\MySQLGrammar` grammar.

 Then make an empty query: